- Sixth Form

 Leaving the site

-Students may also leave the site in social time or free periods, as long as they are not required to stay for study support, and as long as they use their card to sign out.
-If students do not sign out when leaving the building they are putting others at risk in the case of a fire.
+Students may also leave the site during social time or free periods, as long as they are not required to stay for study support.
+Students must swipe their card on entering and exiting the building so they are not putting others at risk in the case of a fire.

 Food and drink